Timeseries

 slice_intersect(other)[source]

-Return a TimeSeries slice of this series, where the time index has been intersected with the one of the other series.
+Return a slice of the series where the time index was intersected with the other series.

 This method is in general not symmetric.